 An important feature of the ICS is its scalability.
-NHICS positions are assigned to personnel as indicated by the situation, and may be activated or de-activated as the emergency unfolds and incident needs change.
+LTCICS positions are assigned to personnel as indicated by the situation, and may be activated or de-activated as the emergency unfolds and incident needs change.

-Nursing Home Command Center
+Facility Command Center

-Our facility has designated the following area within the nursing home to serve as the Nursing Home Command Center.
+Our facility has designated the following area within the facility to serve as the Facility Command Center.

-<Please provide the location and physical set-up of your Nursing Home Command Center>
+<Please provide the location and physical set-up of your Facility Command Center>

 Incident Action Planning

 The Incident Commander (IC) sets the overall command objectives for response and recovery.
 In turn, the general and command staff supporting the response develop strategies and tactics that support the command objectives.
 This facility’s process to develop the Incident Action Plan (IAP) includes the convening of a briefing meeting with key staff by the IC.
 During those meetings, situational awareness is established, priority objectives are identified, and assignments for action are made.
 Time frames are also established for the objectives, and an Operational Period is established for the accomplishment of critical goals.
 The IC also establishes the time for the next briefing meeting.
-A member of our IMT will document the IAP and may utilize some of the NHICS forms describe below.
+A member of our IMT will document the IAP and may utilize some of the LTCICS forms describe below.

 Documentation

-NHICS incorporates forms that support effective response and archive the objectives, strategies, and tactics employed by the IMT.
-Each NHICS form has a specific purpose, as briefly described below.
-More detailed information may be found in the NHICS information posted on the CAHF disaster preparedness website at http://cahfdisasterprep.com/NHICS/GuidebookTools.aspx.
+LTCICS incorporates forms that support effective response and archive the objectives, strategies, and tactics employed by the IMT.
+Each LTCICS form has a specific purpose, as briefly described below.
+More detailed information may be found in the LTCICS information posted on the CAHF disaster preparedness website at http://cahfdisasterprep.com/LTCICS/GuidebookTools.aspx.

-NHICS 201: Incident Briefing and Operational Log
+LTCICS 201: Incident Briefing and Operational Log

 The Incident Briefing contains the initial overview of the event, including the cause; the initial impact; the actions taken; and other critical information.
 This form is completed by the IC and should provide a clear and succinct overview of the situation to IMT members.

-The NHICS 201 can also be used by Command and General staff as their Operational Log to document assignments and key actions taken within their section/branch.
+The LTCICS 201 can also be used by Command and General staff as their Operational Log to document assignments and key actions taken within their section/branch.
 Each person with a Command or General staff assignment should complete an operational log, documenting their assignment, actions taken, critical information received, and other key information and decisions as determined by the individual.
 This critical chronology of information serves multiple functions: as a record of the work performed during the operational period; as a personnel log to assist with reimbursement; as a guide for the after‐action review; and as a resource tool for personnel assuming the same position in follow‐up operational periods.

-NHICS 202: Incident Objectives
+LTCICS 202: Incident Objectives

 As previously noted, the IC sets the overall objectives for the response.
-These are documented on NHICS 202.
-The incident name and operational period, as first identified on NHICS 201, are repeated on NHICS 202.
-Weather conditions are documented on this form, in consideration of any operations that may be impacted by inclement weather, such as heat, rain, extreme cold, etc. To illustrate the importance of weather conditions, consider a nursing home evacuation due to power failure.
-If extremely hot weather is predicted for the next 12 hours, it may not be safe to move residents to an external location to await transportation.
-The Logistics Section may be required to provide shelter from the heat if residents must wait outside for prolonged periods.
+These are documented on LTCICS 202.
+The incident name and operational period, as first identified on LTCICS 201, are repeated on LTCICS 202.
+Weather conditions are documented on this form, in consideration of any operations that may be impacted by inclement weather, such as heat, rain, extreme cold, etc. To illustrate the importance of weather conditions, consider a facility evacuation due to power failure.
+If extremely hot weather is predicted for the next 12 hours, it may not be safe to move people supported to an external location to await transportation.
+The Logistics Section may be required to provide shelter from the heat if people supported must wait outside for prolonged periods.

-General safety information is also reflected on NHICS 202.
-In the example above, safety information may include the use of tents or overhead shelters for the staging of residents, along with directions to stay hydrated and watch for signs of heat exposure among residents and staff.
+General safety information is also reflected on LTCICS 202.
+In the example above, safety information may include the use of tents or overhead shelters for the staging of people supported, along with directions to stay hydrated and watch for signs of heat exposure among people supported and staff.